-Sounds like something from The Apprentice, but applying flame to a rug is not entirely uncommon as seen in samad's Film "Colors of India."
+Not only does the rug look like the one found on the Appentice, but even sounds like something from The Apprentice.
+Applying flame to a rug is not entirely uncommon as seen in samad's Film "Colors of India."

 After a rug is created, loose wool is sometimes torched off the back of

 a rug to make the knots appear cleaner and crisper.
 Use of a torch to

 clarify the reverse side of a rug must be done with extreme care and

 caution, as wool can become excessively dried out very quickly, and

 perhaps be subject to permanent damage.

 However, the manner in which it's done in this video is somewhat more

 unorthodox.
 It appears as though the rug below is actually a hand

 tufted rug which is receiving flame application to the face of the carpet